FAQs

 How can I transfer my ticket?

-You can transfer your ticket to another person up to the day before the event - free of charge.
+You can transfer your ticket to another person up to 2 days before the event.
 To do that, log into your Raceroster account and click on "Transfer".
 Follow the quick steps to transfer your entry to a new person.
-This new person has to claim the ticket, pay the transfer fee imposed by our ticket provider and is all set.
-It will be up to the original ticket holder to sell the ticket to the new ticket holder.
-This payment process will not take place on Raceroster but at the buyer's/seller's discretion.
-If you're looking for a ticket, e.g. for a sold-out event, please never pay anyone before checking in with us if the ticket holder is legit.
+This new person has to claim the ticket, pay the transfer fee imposed by our ticket provider and will be charged with the current ticket price.
+The original ticket holder will receive a refund for the amount paid upon registration.
+If you are looking for a ticket, e.g. for a sold-out event, please follow these official steps and do not pay anyone before checking in with us if the ticket holder is legit.
 You will also never receive a ticket from a seller - you always have to claim it through Raceroster and an email you receive, initiated by the seller.
+Here's a comprehensive guide for ticket transfers, including FAQs.

 What to bring?